binkley/modern-java-practices/README.md

   principle](https://dzone.com/articles/the-boy-scout-software-development-principle)
 * Fluent assertions &mdash; lots of options in this area
     * [AssertJ](https://assertj.github.io/doc/) &mdash; solid choice
-    * Built assertions from Junit make is difficult for developers to distinguish "actual" values from "expected" values.
-This is a limitation from Java as it lacks named parameters
+    * Built assertions from Junit makes is difficult for developers to distinguish "actual" values from "expected" values.
+This is a limitation from Java as it lacks named parameters.
+      Other frameworks compatible with JUnit provide more fluent assertions such as AssertJ.
+      Different choices make sense depending on your source language

 Unit testing and code coverage are foundations for code quality.
 Your build should help you with these as much as possible.
 100% coverage may seem absurd;
 however, levels of coverage like this come with unexpected benefits such as finding dead code in your project or helping refactoring to be simple.
-An
-example: with high coverage (say 95%+, your experience will vary) simplifying your covered code may lower your coverage as uncovered code becomes more prominent in the total ratio.
+An example: with high coverage (say 95%+, your experience will vary) simplifying your covered code may lower your coverage as uncovered code becomes more prominent in the total ratio.